 A recipe for innovation

-Steve Jobs has often been used as an example of an innovative leader.
+Steve Jobs is used as an example of an innovative leader.
 Many say it was because he was a genius.
 Maybe he was, maybe he wasn’t.
-There are aspects of his personality and leadership style that could be debated from either side, but after reading Steve Jobs by Walter Isaacson, I saw a few attributes that contributed to Apple being so innovative under his leadership.
-Attributes that could be replicated and emulated—not by one person, but by another company.
+There are aspects of his personality and leadership style that could be debated from either side, but after reading Steve Jobs by Walter Isaacson, I saw a few attributes that contributed to Apple being so innovative under his leadership—Attributes that could be replicated and emulated, not by one person, but by another company.
 With the right corporate structure and values, an environment of innovation can be duplicated.
 Let’s look at the qualities needed in these two attributes to make this happen.

 The Corporate Structure

-In order to implement a corporate structure as described above, the CEO would need to value creativity and the input from designers.
-When creativity and design thinking is valued by the CEO, it is becomes a valued part of the company culture.
+To implement a corporate structure as described above, the CEO would need to value creativity and the input from designers.
+When creativity and design thinking is valued by the CEO, it becomes a valued part of the company culture.
 And when creativity is embedded within the culture, innovative approaches become ingrained in business solutions from the start.